DanielSharp01/ConsoleChess/README.md

 A simple chess game in the C# console

+This branch is **[DISCONTINUED]** it's here because I did not want to dump it

 ## Features:

+A little less, a little more but mostly the same as master.

 - [x] All pieces with basic movement
 - [x] Line of sight testing for appropriate pieces